edbeeching/godot_rl_agents/docs/ADV_STABLE_BASELINES_3.md

 Note: If you interrupt/halt training using `ctrl + c`, it should save/export models before closing training (but only if you have included the corresponding arguments mentioned above).
 Using checkpoints (see below) is a safer way to keep progress.

 > [!NOTE]
 > For Python inference, the `Control Mode` in the Sync node in Godot Editor should be set to `Training`.
-Set `Onnx Inference` if you want to use the .onnx file without using the Python server (onnx inference uses C# instead).
+Set `Onnx Inference` if you want to run inference in Godot without Python (this mode uses C# instead).

 ### Resume training from a saved .zip model:
 This will load the previously saved model.zip, and resume training for another 100 000 steps, so the saved model will have been trained for 200 000 steps in total.